ansible-collections/amazon.aws/docs/docsite/rst/aws_ec2_guide.rst

 By default the ``aws_ec2`` plugin is using a general group name sanitization to create safe and usable group names for use in Ansible.

-``use_contrib_script_compatible_ec2_tag_keys`` allows you to override that, in efforts to allow migration from the old inventory script and matches the sanitization of groups when the script’s replace_dash_in_groups option is set to False.
+``use_contrib_script_compatible_ec2_tag_keys`` allows you to override that, in efforts to allow migration from the old inventory script and matches the sanitization of groups when the script's replace_dash_in_groups option is set to False.
 To replicate behavior of replace_dash_in_groups = True with constructed groups, you will need to replace hyphens with underscores via the regex_replace filter for those entries.

 For this to work you should also turn off the TRANSFORM_INVALID_GROUP_CHARS setting, otherwise the core engine will just use the standard sanitization on top.